Election Security Boss: Threats To 2020 Are Now Broader, More Diverse

 "This isn't a Russia-only problem," she told Noel King on Morning Edition.
 "We're still also concerned about China, Iran, non-state actors, 'hacktivists.'
 And frankly ... even Americans might be looking to undermine confidence in the elections."

 But the U.S. intelligence community isn't standing still, Pierson said.
-It too has been working since 2016 to learn what lessons it can from that year and also adapt in real time as others do to the way officials at every level plan for this year's presidential race.
+It, too, has been working since 2016 to learn what lessons it can from that year and also adapt in real time as others do to the way officials at every level plan for this year's presidential race.

 "I do think it is broader and more diverse simply because we might have more actors than we had in 2016 and we might be looking at different inroads — not just necessarily capitalizing on social media, but also interfering in networks or the vote count," she said.
 "So you really have a broader waterfront than you might have had in 2016."